For International Participants

 You are required to bring your Online Nonimmigrant Visa Application (DS-160) confirmation page with your application ID number on it so the embassy can retrieve your application.

-During the interview, applicants must demonstrate to the consular officer that they have binding ties to a residence in a foreign country which they have no intention of abandoning, and that they are coming to the U.S. for a temporary period.
+During the interview, applicants must also demonstrate to the consular officer that they have binding ties to a residence in a foreign country which they have no intention of abandoning, and that they are coming to the U.S. for a temporary period.
+Current students can often show that they need to return to continue taking courses and finish their degree.
+For applicants who are not current students, a job offer for for after their program, property ownership, or the intention to go back to school for another degree may suffice.
 It is impossible to specify the exact form the evidence should take since applicants’ circumstances vary greatly.

 Processing time varies.
 Check with the embassy or consulate you apply with for specifics on when and where to get your passport and visa.